A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 Pattern-Matching as Operational Knowledge: Why Expertise Requires Documentation

-Field Note: Integration Debt vs Temporal Arbitrage
+Field Note: When Short-Term Integration Creates Long-Term Debt

 - Doctrine 01: Federation vs Integration in Mission Networks